-NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF AGOURA HILLS DOES HEREBY RESOLVE, DETERMINE AND ORDER AS FOLLOWS:
+NOW, THEREFORE, THE AGOURA HILLS IMPROVEMENT AUTHORITY DOES HEREBY RESOLVE, DETERMINE AND ORDER AS FOLLOWS:

-Section 1.
+- Section 1.
 Recitals.
-The above recitals, and each of them, are true and correct.

-Section 2.
-Acknowledgement of Previous City Council Findings of Significant Public Benefit.
-The City Council's previous findings of significant public benefit resulting from the issuance of the 2024 Bonds as stated in its Resolution No. 24-2056, adopted on February 14, 2024, continue to be valid.
+The above recitals, and each of them, are true and correct. - Section 2.
+Continued Acknowledgement of City Council Findings of Significant Public Benefit.
+The Authority Commission hereby continues to acknowledge and concur with the City Council's previous findings of significant public benefit and the issuance and sale of the 2024 Bonds. - Section 3.

-Section 3.
 Authorization to Issue 2024 Bonds.
-The City hereby approves and authorizes the issuance and sale of the Authority's 2024A Bonds in the increased aggregate principal amount of \$12,325,000 and the 2024B Bonds in the aggregate principal amount of \$2,575,000.
+The Authority hereby approves and authorizes the issuance and sale of the 2024A Bonds in the increased aggregate principal amount of \$12,325,000 and the 2024B Bonds in the aggregate principal amount of \$2,575,000. - Section 4.

-Section 4.
 Ratification of Bond Purchase Agreement.
-The City Council hereby approves and ratifies the Bond Purchase Agreement, executed on February 22, 2024, by and among the City, the Authority and Raymond James & Associates, Inc., as underwriter, attached hereto as Exhibit A.
+The Authority Commission hereby approves and ratifies the Bond Purchase Agreement, executed on February 22, 2024, by and among the City, the Authority and Raymond James & Associates, Inc., as underwriter, attached hereto as Exhibit A.

 Section 5.
 Official Statement.
-The City Council hereby approves and ratifies the execution and delivery of the Official Statement, dated February 22, 2024, executed by the City and the Authority attached hereto as Exhibit B.
+The Authority Commission hereby approves and ratifies the execution and delivery of the Official Statement, dated February 22, 2024, executed by the City and the Authority attached hereto as Exhibit B.

 Section 6.
 Other Acts.
-The Mayor, Mayor Pro Tem, City Manager, Assistant City Manager, and Finance Director, and all other officers of the City are hereby authorized and directed, jointly and severally, to do any and all things, to execute and deliver any and all documents that they may deem necessary or advisable in order to consummate the sale, issuance and delivery of the 2024 Bonds, or otherwise to effectuate the purposes of this Resolution, the documents approved hereby and by Resolution No. 24-2056, and any such actions previously taken by such officers are hereby ratified and confirmed.
+The Authorized Officers and all other officers of the Authority are hereby authorized and directed, jointly and severally, to do any and all things, to execute and deliver any and all documents that they may deem necessary or advisable in order to consummate the sale, issuance and delivery of the 2024 Bonds, or otherwise to effectuate the purposes of this Resolution, the documents approved hereby and by Resolution No. IA24-06, and any such actions previously taken by such officers are hereby ratified and confirmed.